Primary Navigation Mobile

 • CO2 emissions are high and fuel economy is poor

-Written by Ted Welford and CJ Hubbard Published: 19 April 2025
+Written by Alan Taylor-Jones, Ted Welford and CJ Hubbard Published: 21 May 2025

 Overview

 The change of ownership came about in late 2022, following SsangYong’s near bankruptcy.
 Unlike the other highly successful South Korean brands Hyundai and Kia, SsangYong has always been something of a niche product in the UK, trading on value pricing more than outright quality, and historically known for building quite challenging-looking cars.
-As such, while the Torres won’t be knocking any rivals out of our best SUVs list, it is refreshing to see such an attractive and modern-looking design.
+As such, while the Torres won’t be knocking any rivals out of our best SUVs list, it is at least more appealing to look at inside and out.

-This sharp styling, which is quite different to KGM’s established SUV models, the Korando and Rexton, should at least help the Torres stand out in a marketplace saturated highly competent rivals.
-There are a large number to family SUVs to choose from, but while the Torres sits at the upper end of the KGM model line-up, its closest rivals are the Hyundai Tucson and Nissan X-Trail.
-Like those alternatives, the Torres comes with a rugged aesthetic and a spacious interior.
+The rugged styling, which is quite different to KGM’s established SUV models such as the Korando and Rexton, and the availability of four-wheel drive should at least help the Torres stand out in a marketplace saturated with highly competent rivals.
+There are a large number to family SUVs to choose from, with the Torres chasing bigger cars in the class like the Skoda Kodiaq, Hyundai Tucson and Nissan X-Trail.

-Here we’ve been testing the petrol version, which is in KGM showrooms now; an electric SUV badged Torres EVX is set to follow in the future, and you can find out more about how we test cars on our dedicated explainer page.
+Here we’ve been testing the petrol version, with an electric SUV badged Torres EVX also available.
+You can find out more about how we test cars on our dedicated explainer page.

 What’s it like inside?

-Dominating the cabin of the KGM Torres is a twin-screen display setup.
+Dominating the cabin of the KGM Torres is a twin-screen setup with a pair of 12.3-inch displays.
 Similar to the approach now taken by a number of other brands – including BMW, Hyundai and Vauxhall – this merges the central infotainment screen with a digital drivers display that replaces the conventional instrument cluster, giving the effect of one large continuous screen that stretches half-way across the dashboard.

 KGM Torres boot space and practicality